 Swimming can be intimidating and may feel like a fight for survival when all you want to do is make it out of the water.
 As such, you could be forgiven for getting in the pool, slowly working your way up to the required distance for your race, then repeating this every week.
 Not only is this pretty boring, it’s also ineffective as it won’t help you swim better.
-Including a warm up, main set and cool down is a good place to start, splitting your swim up into shorter segments, such as swimming 100M fast with 30 seconds rest between each interval.
-You should also include swimming drills to help you improve your technique, which will allow you to move faster for less effort.
+Including a warm up, main set and cool down is a good place to start.
+Split your swim up into shorter segments, such as swimming 100M fast with 30 seconds rest between each interval.
+You should also include swimming drills to help you improve your technique, which is free speed.

 6. Practice your race day nutrition

 If you’re going to be competing for anything longer than 90 minutes, you will probably need to eat during your event.
-Carbohydrate is the body’s primary source of fuel for the body, and when you start to run out of this valuable resource your performance will fall off a cliff as your body asks for more energy.
-Practice this in training, find what foods work for you, and when you need to take them on.
-Grabbing an unknown product from a feed station when you start to feel weak could easily lead to cramps, stitches, or vomiting, none which are generally not conclusive to fast splits.
+Carbohydrate is the body’s primary source of fuel for the body.
+When you start to run out of this valuable resource your performance will fall off a cliff as your body runs out of glucose.
+Practice eating in training, find what foods work for you, and when you need to take them on.
+Grabbing an unknown product from a feed station when you start to feel weak could easily lead to cramps, stitches, or vomiting, none which are generally not conclusive to fast race splits.

 7. Research your event, and train accordingly

 If you have a hilly race, train on the hills.
 If you have a sea swim, train in the sea.
 If your race is in a hot climate, try to replicate this during your training.
 It sounds simple, but you’d be surprised how many people forget this if they follow a generic training plan.
-You should also take the time to familiarise yourself with the course in detail, to avoid any embarrassing extra laps or getting lost in transition, as well as reading the rules to ensure you don’t fall foul of any penalties.
+You should also take the time to familiarise yourself with the course in detail.
+This avoids any embarrassing extra laps on the bike or getting lost in transition.

 8. Buy a turbo trainer

-Training for the bike, especially if you live in a city where a ride ride can easily turn into an all day endeavour can restrict you to one ride a week.
-By purchasing a turbo trainer you are able to ride from the comfort of your home on a variety of terrain (mountains, flats, rolling hills), without worrying about traffic, potholes or bad weather.
-It also allows you to train properly by following workouts, or take part in virtual races for a bit of fun.
+Training for the bike, especially if you live in a city can restrict you to one ride a week.
+By purchasing a turbo trainer you are able to ride from the comfort of your home on a variety of terrain (mountains, flats, rolling hills).
+You don’t even have to worry about traffic, potholes or bad weather.
+It also allows you to train properly by following workouts, or take part in virtual events.